sibuyi-cs/sibuyi-cs/README.md

 - 👋 Hi, I’m @sibuyi-cs
-- 👀 I’m interested in ...full stack development,raspberry pi,arduino,plc's
+- 👀 I’m interested in ...full stack development,raspberry pi,arduino,plc's and embedded systems
 - 🌱 I’m currently learning ...Django framework
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me :220590836@tut4life.ac.za
+- 📫 How to reach me :comfortsiyabonga24@gmail.com

 <!---
 sibuyi-cs/sibuyi-cs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.